Multiple network interfaces may be bonded (“teamed”) together using lagg(4) for fault tolerance and/or increased bandwidth.

 Creating/Editing a LAGG¶

-LAGG interfaces can be managed under Interfaces > (assign), on the LAGG tab.
+LAGG interfaces are managed at Interfaces > (assign), on the LAGG tab.

 A Description may also be entered for this LAGG group.